Philippe Quinault: Biography

 Quinault was born in Paris.
 He was educated by the liberality of François Tristan l'Hermite, the author of Marianne.
 Quinault's first play was produced at the Hôtel de Bourgogne in 1653, when he was only eighteen.
 The piece succeeded, and Quinault followed it up, but he also read for the bar; and in 1660, when he married a widow with money, he bought himself a place in the Cour des Comptes.
 Then he tried tragedies (Agrippa, etc.) with more success.

 He received one of the literary pensions then recently established, and was elected to the Académie française in 1670.
 Up to this time he had written some sixteen or seventeen comedies, tragedies, and tragi-comedies, which began at the Hôtel de Bourgogne in 1653, and of which the tragedies were mostly of very small value and the tragi-comedies of little more.
 But his comedies—especially his first piece Les Rivales (1653), L'Amant indiscret (1654), which has some likeness to Molière's Étourdi, Le Fantôme amoureux (1659), and La Mère coquette (1665), perhaps the best—are much better.
 In assessing Quinault's comedy work, Patricia Howard noted the influence of Préciosité, especially in the female roles: "For if in French theatre in the second half of the century, women's roles are preeminent, it was the précieux movement which made them so."
 In 1671 he contributed to the singular miscellany of Psyché, in which Pierre Corneille and Molière also had a hand, and which was set to the music of Jean-Baptiste Lully.

-Here he showed a remarkable faculty for lyrical drama, and from this time until just before his death he confined himself to composing libretti for Lully's work.
+Here he showed a faculty for lyrical drama, and from this time until just before his death he confined himself to composing libretti for Lully's work.
 This was not only very profitable (for he is said to have received four thousand livres for each, which was much more than was usually paid even for tragedy), but it established Quinault's reputation as the master of a new style—so that even Boileau, who had previously satirized his dramatic work, praised, not the opera, which he did not like, but Quinault's remarkably ingenious and artist-like work in it.